Mawhaze/attdm/README.md

 ## Python project to handel some DM activities

-> This requires a local postgreSQL container and a 5e.tools container until initial testing is complete.
+> This requires a local postgreSQL container and a 5e.tools container.
-> After initial testing, app/db/5e.tools/discord_bot will be moved to k8s

 ### Where i left off

-- Waiting on the Discord bot to be built for play testing
-- API endpoints have all be validated locally
-- Needs Dockerfile and Jenkinsfile

-### Stack

-- PostgreSQL for datastore
-- Python for data manipulation and FastAPI frontend
-- UI will be a discord bot

 ### Planned Features

 - Add a 'previously on...' recap that pulls a summary from a transcription of the video